aziobrow/Gighub/README.md

 ```

 In order to spin-up the server, run: `rails s`

+If data is seeded, the following credentials are available:

+  Default User:
+    username: user
+    password: 1234

+  Admin User:
+    username: user
+    password: 1234

 ## Testing
 [Rspec-Rails](https://github.com/rspec/rspec-rails) is used for testing with [Capybara](https://github.com/teamcapybara/capybara) for feature tests.